 Generally speaking of “USERELATIONSHIP” function, you should use it in a function like CALCULATE that takes a filter.
 The “USERELATIONSHIP” itself does NOT return any values.
 It actually enables a relationship to get used during a calculation.

-Now that we have all the roles side-by-side, do we really need to have role-playing-dimensions in our Power BI model?
+If you already read my other blog post about Role Playing Dimensions you may ask yourself, “we do have all the roles side-by-side, so do we really need to import role-playing-dimensions as separate tables in our Power BI model?

 A short answer is: Well, it depends!
 As always, it really depends on your case.
 This method has its own pros and cons.
 Let’s have a look.

 Pros and Cons

 1- You can use all the roles side-by-side in a same chart as you literally have a separate measure for each role

 2- You are not importing several copies of the roles, for instance, you have just one Date dimension that can be used to slice and dice all of related measures across the whole model